mitaka621/CSGO-SkinPort-Profit-Calculator/README.md

 <h1>What does this do?</h1>
 <p>This app aims to get all of the items which are cheaper on SkinPort but more expensive on the Steam Marketplace.
-This way, if you buy one of these items and then sell them on Steam you will make a profit.
-This profit is calculated with the current prices of the items in USD.
-However there may be some inacuracies for some of the items.</p>
+This way, if you buy one of these items and then sell it on Steam you will make a profit.
+This profit is calculated with the current prices of the items in USD.</p>
 <h2>Quick Demonstration</h2>
 <img src="./screenshots/demo.gif" alt="err">
 <h2>Explanation</h2>